 Lead vocal, ‘Eyes Wide’

 Cassidy’s stage credits include Wicked and Avenue Q, and she sings with the popular swing band The Jive Aces, but it was her performance as Carole King in the West End musical Beautiful which brought her to a wider audience.
-In 2017 Cassidy joined forces with Beverley Knight and Amber Riley to create the hugely popular Leading Ladies trio, and 2018 sees Cassidy starring in the West End revival of the classic musical Chess.
+In 2017 Cassidy joined forces with Beverley Knight and Amber Riley to create the hugely popular Leading Ladies trio, and in 2018 she starred in the West End revival of the classic musical Chess.

 JESSICA LEE MORGAN